tetcoin/pro/examples/README.md

-# ink! code examples
+# pro! code examples

-This folder contains a set of example contracts for ink!.
+This folder contains a set of example contracts for pro!.

-Have a look at the different examples to better understand how to use ink! to build your own Substrate smart contracts.
+Have a look at the different examples to better understand how to use pro! to build your own Substrate smart contracts.

 ## Preparation

-For building the example smart contracts found in this folder you will need to have [`cargo-contract`](https://github.com/paritytech/cargo-contract) installed.
+For building the example smart contracts found in this folder you will need to have [`cargo-contract`](https://github.com/tetcoin/cargo-contract) installed.

 ```
 cargo install cargo-contract --force